tomtom-international/vault-anyconfig/README.md

 ### kv2 Limitations

 * vault-anyconfig **only** will read the latest version of a secret to maintain simplicity in the configuration file
-* you must add `data` after the mointpoint for a kv2 secret, e.g. `secret/data/example-secret` due to limitations in the HVAC client
+* you must add `data` after the mountpoint for a kv2 secret, e.g. `secret/data/example-secret` due to limitations in the HVAC client

 ## Files and Formatting